andrey013/copperbox/libs/graphics/OpenVG/README.txt

 On MacOSX both the 0.2 and 0.1 bindings seem work on their respective libraries.

-On Windows I've not been able to get the 0.3.0 bindings to work (yet), 0.2.1 is preferred...
+On Windows the version 0.4.0 bindings now work, though please make sure your Haskell OpenGL binding works first before trying the OpenVG binding.